 Elisa Krijgsman was born on the 17th February of 1969 in Almelo, The Netherlands.
 He is the youngest of his family, with 6 sisters and 1 brother above him.
 His parents are from Indonesia.

-At early age, music stole his heart.
+At an early age, music stole his heart.
 At the age of 4, he began to play rhythms with knitting needles, daydreaming that he was a fast and famous drummer.

 Elisa never felt the love for the guitar, for some reason.
 His father was a good guitar-player, but that didn’t motivate him to learn from his dad.

-But after he heard the great Phil Keaggy on a record, called “How the west was One”, he was astonished and blown away, because of his unique non-cliché way of playing and with an even unique sound.
+But after he heard the great Phil Keaggy on a record, called “How the West was One”, he was astonished and blown away, because of his unique non-cliché way of playing and with an even unique sound.
 Elisa was just 11 years old when he started to copy everything of all the records of Phil Keaggy.